Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

 EOF
 ```
-submit an batch job with x-forwarding: `qsub -V job.sh`
+In the end, submit an batch job with x-forwarding: `qsub -V job.sh`

-6. On local computer, open a **new Mobaxterm tab** with:
+8. On local computer, open a **new Mobaxterm tab** with:

     `ssh -L 8888:host:8889 nusstu\\xxxx@172.25.138.10`

     for `host` please check which node is assigned for the job unless specified with `vnode`

-7. On local computer, open a browser from Chrome or FireFox and browse to `http://localhost:8888`.
+9. On your local computer, open a browser from Chrome or FireFox and browse to `http://localhost:8888`.
 Enter password.
-8. Switch to singularity kernel within jupyter notebook.
+10. Switch to singularity kernel within jupyter notebook.
-9. Open a new python script and test with:
+11. Open a new python script and test with:
     ```python
     import tensorflow as tf
     print(tf.__version__)